 If a chiropractor determines that the feet are causing a patient’s back pain, they can develop a program that can include spinal adjustments, and adjustments of the foot to stabilize the postural foundation.
 They may also recommend custom-fitted orthotic arch supports.

 Both high arches and flat feet can be treated with custom orthotics.
 People with flat feet will benefit from an orthotic insert that provides the same type of support that natural arches would.
 People with high arches will require orthotics that disperse their weight across the foot evenly.
 The use of shoe inserts can provide almost instant foot pain relief.
 But chiropractic treatment may still be necessary to address back pain caused by flat feet or high arches.

 Contact Deep Roots Chiropractic Health Center Today

-The Chiropractors at Deep Roots Chiropractic Health Center are experts in body mechanics and offer comprehensive treatment options that can address foot health, back pain, and more.
+The Chiropractors at Deep Roots Chiropractic Health Center in Bentonville are experts in body mechanics and offer comprehensive treatment options that can address foot health, back pain, and more.
 They treat the whole body using a natural, holistic approach that can provide immediate pain relief.
 Correcting a foot problem now can prevent injury or pain in the future.
 The Deep Roots chiropractors can examine you to assess your condition and identify the underlying cause of your pain and discomfort.
 They will then create a custom treatment plan that will help relieve your pain and put you on the path to total health and wellness.

 If you’re experiencing back pain due to a structural foot issue, contact the office today to schedule an appointment and let the team at Deep Roots Chiropractic Health Center provide the type of care and treatment that can improve your well-being and overall quality of life.